 A more recent account of the early origins of hacking was given by the technologist Phil Lapsley (2013) in his book Exploding the Phone: The Untold Story of the Teenagers and Outlaws who Hacked Ma Bell which reconstructed the early history of “phone-phreaking”, the precursor of computer hacking which consisted in the exploration and information sharing about phone systems.
 Lapsley describes a genealogy which connects the direct action of Yippies of the 1960’s with exploration of information and communication systems in the context of corporate control and centralisation of computing in the 1960’s and 1970’s.
 His account calls attention to a fundamental aspect of phone phreaking: a shared experience in which the telephone became the very embodiment of curiosity, and the phone network, a space for exploration, discovery, and socialisation.

 A distinctive feature of hacker collectives resides in their effort of self-organisation around publications and gatherings.
 Akin to other independent groups, many phone- phreaking and hacker groups engaged in the practice of self-documentation, with the publication of “electronic zines”, manifestos, and, in a few cases, with the enthusiastic adoption of an anthropological and historiographic mode of inquiry.
 Jason Scott (see further references) has emerged as a self-appointed archivist of much of this material, maintaining extensive archives of natively produced electronic documents, series of life-histories on hacking, Bulletin Board Systems (BBS), text-based adventure games and much else.
-Eric Raymond, a well-known hacker and writer is also regarded by many as a native anthropologist of hackerdom, having written on the culture and language of hackers, and the moral norms associated with open source and free software (Raymond 1999, Raymond 2004).
+Eric Raymond, a well-known hacker and writer is also regarded by many as a native anthropologist of hackerdom, having written on the culture and language of hackers, and the moral norms associated with Open Source and Free Software (Raymond 1999, Raymond 2004).
 Raymond did much to preserve and popularise the collaboratively produced document known as the “Jargon File” which documented the rich language of early Internet, usenet and hacking terminology, and was republished as The New Hackers Dictionary (Raymond 1993) (see further references).
 Two major sociological and historiographic contributions in the literature depicting the rise and fall of the "hacker underground” of the 1980’s and 1990’s were “Hacker Culture” by the communications scholar Douglas Thomas (2003) and “Hackers” by the sociologist Paul Taylor (1999).
 These two books are complementary in the sense that they describe the underground hacker scene of the United States and the United Kingdom in the period of popularisation of hacker techniques and criminalisation of its practice.
 Taylor’s work is focused on the relationship between the nascent computer security industry of the 1990’s and the computer underground, giving a fruitful description of the duality which is characteristic of the underground lifeworld in which hackers are ambiguously the chaser and the chase, both on the side of law enforcement and on the side of the curious hacker collectives.
-Douglas’ work is particularly useful in describing the discursive strategies in which the figure of the hacker as a unpredictable and uncontrollable “criminal” was instituted – having created a mythology around the alleged superpowers of curious adolescents with access to a personal computer, a modem, a phone line, and certain access to information about flaws and holes in computer and communication security.
+Douglas’ work is particularly useful in describing the discursive strategies in which the figure of the hacker as a unpredictable and uncontrollable “criminal” was instituted –a mythology created around the alleged superpowers of curious adolescents with access to a personal computer, a modem, a phone line, and certain information about flaws and holes in computer and communication security.